The Pitch: "Make the perfect mini burger every time"

 Review: Review: StoneDine, Jordan Pine, March 9, 2010

-Review: StoneDine Cookware, Contributors to GardenWeb.com
+Review: Stonedine Cookware, Contributors to GardenWeb.com, As of August 2013

 Owners say that it is easy to wash and season the StoneDine according to instructions.
 One fried a piece of cheese (just as in the infomercial) and it slid out effortlessly.
-Others have fried eggs and sausage with the same good result and claim that the StoneDine is a keeper.
+Other owners have fried eggs and sausage with the same good result and claim that the StoneDine is a keeper.

-Review: StoneDine Cookware, Contributors to SparkPeople.com
+Review: Stonedine Cookware, Contributors to SparkPeople.com, As of August 2013

 The Pitch: "Simply rub with a few quick strokes for a hassle-free peeled potato"